rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/zh-cn/RN-Native接入.md

                   new MetroJSBundleProvider(),
                   // NOTE: to load the bundle from file, place it in
                   // `/data/app/el2/100/base/com.rnoh.tester/files/bundle.harmony.js`
                   // on your device.
-The path mismatch is due to app sandboxing on HarmonyOS new FileJSBundleProvider('/data/storage/el2/base/files/bundle.harmony.js'),
+The path mismatch is due to app sandboxing on OpenHarmony new FileJSBundleProvider('/data/storage/el2/base/files/bundle.harmony.js'),
                   new ResourceJSBundleProvider(this.rnohCoreContext.uiAbilityContext.resourceManager, 'hermes_bundle.hbc'),
                   new ResourceJSBundleProvider(this.rnohCoreContext.uiAbilityContext.resourceManager, 'bundle.harmony.js')